Headless Commerce: the Definitive Guide for Business Leaders

 What Does Headless Commerce Mean: Conclusion

 Everything you’ve learned in this article describes the future of eCommerce in the next 5 to 10 years.
-At this point, it isn’t necessary to dive into new technologies completely or go very far beyond traditional browser shopping.
+At this point, it isn’t necessary to implement headless commerce completely or go very far beyond traditional browser shopping.

 What does this mean for merchants?
 That supporting the full spectrum of possible sales channels and devices doesn’t have to be your top priority now.
 Especially if you have a small online store.